Sharyl Attkisson: Anti-vaccine reporting

-Attkisson has published stories attempting to link vaccines with autism, a position rejected by the scientific community.
+By 2014, Attkisson had published stories attempting to link vaccines with autism, a position rejected by the scientific community.
 Seth Mnookin, Professor of Science Writing at the Massachusetts Institute of Technology, described Attkisson as "one of the least responsible mainstream journalists covering vaccines and autism.
 Again and again, she's parroted anti-vaccine rhetoric long past the point that it's been decisively disproved."

 According to Snopes, in a January 2019 episode of her television show Full Measure, Attkisson mischaracterized the significance of statements made in 2007 by a medical expert, Andrew Zimmerman, regarding a hypothetical relationship between vaccines and autism.
 Snopes said that Attkisson falsely claimed that the Omnibus Autism Proceeding (OAP), which refuted claims of a causal link between vaccines and autism, was based primarily on Zimmerman's testimony, and that Zimmerman's nuanced views on the subject were kept hidden from the public by the federal government until 2018.
 On the program, anti-vaccination activist Robert F. Kennedy Jr., called this "one of the most consequential frauds, arguably in human history."
 Per Snopes, the OAP's verdict that there is no causal link between vaccines and autism was based on testimony by nine expert witnesses, and the views that Attkisson said were kept secret had already been made public in 2006 and were mentioned in the OAP.
 Surgical oncologist David Gorski was sharply critical of the segment, calling it "nonsense" and a "conspiracy theory".